-Sudden misalignments can be associated with a direct cause that an individual can recognize increased symptoms and injury.
-It’s the long-term spinal misalignment that can become dangerous if left untreated and out of alignment.
+Sudden misalignments can be associated with a direct cause that an individual can recognize as increased symptoms and injury.
+The spinal misalignment can become dangerous if left untreated and out of alignment.
 This is when it is time to see a chiropractor for an immediate spinal realignment.

 In addition to the symptoms, individuals should realize that underlying health conditions could also be linked to poor posture and spinal misalignment.
-If any of these symptoms are presenting see a chiropractor for an examination and proper diagnosis.
-These symptoms can be masked with pain killers, mattresses, or caffeinated drinks.
+See a chiropractor for an examination and proper diagnosis if any of these symptoms are present.
+These symptoms can be masked with painkillers, mattresses, or caffeinated drinks.
 However, these will not realign the spine to its proper form.

 Veintemillas Aráiz, M T et al. “Changes in spinal alignment.”
 “Alteraciones de la alineación vertebral.”
 Radiologia vol. 58 Suppl 1 (2016): 115-27. doi:10.1016/j.rx.2016.01.007

 The information herein on "Spinal Misalignment Signs and Symptoms" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.